-- Demonstrate a process and approach for testing and evaluating the performance of all applications against end-user expectations and Azure best practices. - Demonstrate a process and approach for evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations, if any issues or performance or cost shortcomings are detected.
+- A documented process and approach to testing and evaluating the performance of all applications against customer expectations and Azure best practices. - A documented process and approach to evaluating and improving architectural best practices to remediate issues with migrated platforms or workloads that do not meet performance or cost expectations.

-Documentation of a testing, validation, and performance evaluation that addresses the preceding points for three (3) unique customers with migration of Enterprise application projects that were completed within the past twelve (12) months.
+Documentation of a testing, validation, and performance evaluation that addresses the preceding points for two (2) unique customers.
 The documentation must indicate that the implemented solution met customer expectations, and it must include a sign-off from the customer.

-These projects can be the same as the projects evidenced in Control 3.0.
+Data warehouse projects must have been completed within the last twenty-four (24) months.
+These projects can be the same as the projects evidenced in Control 3.1